 Rudesheim is known for two things: wine and the Rhein (Rhine) river.
-It’s picturesque touristy town and because of that better to visit in a shoulder season, for example, in May.
-Rudesheim is located just a few train stops from Frankfurt am Main on the Rhine River, just south of the famous Lorelei Cliff, a massive rock that rises 120 metres above the waterline, and it is the starting point for hikes and cruises on Rhine.
+It’s a picturesque touristy town and it is better to visit in the shoulder season, for example, in May.
+Rudesheim is located just a few train stops from Frankfurt am Main on the Rhine River, just south of the famous Lorelei Cliff, a massive rock that rises 120 metres above the waterline, and it is the starting point for hikes and cruises on the Rhine.

 Here is a list of seven things I recommend you to do in Rudesheim: